 Being enrolled in the University does not make the University responsible for cost that results from ambulance, emergency room or other healthcare agency uses by students.
 When these services are needed, each student is responsible for the costs of these services.
 Please bring and keep available any insurance cards or documents that show proof of medical insurance.
-Operation hours are Monday - Friday, 8am to 5pm.
-The medical physician's office hours are Monday - Thursday, 10am to 12pm.
+The physician's clinic hours are Mondays from 7:00am to 8:00am; and Thursdays from 12:00pm to 5:00pm.
 Students may reach the Student Health Services staff at 662-254-3331.